These are the best birding sites in NW Indiana. Sites with an (*) are on the Indiana Birding Trail. Click the site name to learn more.

 Hammond Lakefront Sanctuary*

-The Hammond Lakefront Park & Bird Sanctuary, a 600-meter wooded strip of lakefront fill, lies within a kilometer of the Illinois line on Lake Michigan.
-A virtual oasis of vegetation within a vast urban sprawl, this site, once well-known simply as “The Migrant Trap”, sits just to the west of the Hammond Marina.
-True to its name, the Bird Sanctuary produces great concentrations of migrant passerines in spring and fall as they search for cover en route across northwest Indiana.
+The Hammond Lakefront Park & Bird Sanctuary, a 600-meter wooded strip of lakefront on Lake Michigan, sits just to the west of the Hammond Marina.
+A virtual oasis of vegetation within a vast urban sprawl, this site, once well-known simply as “The Migrant Trap”, produces great concentrations of migrant passerines in spring and fall as they search for cover and food.

 Gibson Woods Nature Preserve

 Tucked away in the heart of the industrial region of northwest Indiana is an island of nature with some very unusual features.
 This 131-acre parcel of virtually "undisturbed" land is known as Gibson Woods Nature Preserve.

 Gibson Woods is one of the last sizeable remnant of high quality dune and swale topography remaining in Lake County.
 Because of the widespread urbanization and industrialization in Northwest Indiana, this type of topography and its associated natural communities have been almost entirely eliminated.
 Today over 130 species of birds have been recorded at Gibson Woods.
 Typical time to bird site: 30-90 minutes.

 Whiting Lakefront Park

 Whiting Park is a well-maintained 14-acre park that sits on the southern shore of Lake Michigan.
 Separated by less than 2 km along the lakefront, Whiting Park functions as a lakeside trap much like the Migrant Trap does.
 Yet because the cover at Whiting Park is less dense, and because the site is generally less isolated by surrounding heavy industry, it rarely achieves the concentrations of birds found at the Migrant Trap.